prashnts/ekgstore-beta/README.md

 We try to closely follow PEP8 coding guidelines with following exceptions:
 - Indentation is strictly 2-space.
 Please do not use `tabs` or 4-space indents.
 - Single letter, or nondescriptive variable names are prohibited unless they are used within loops, comprehensions, or lambda functions.
+- Lines can be up to 120 characters long.
+Anything longer than that, you should immediately consider refactoring.
 - Long functional chains are allowed, but each atomic call must be in a separate line with double hanging indent.
 Example:
 ```python
 # Good